julianadiasvs/word/www/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

+= 1.0.57.1 [Feb 5, 2021] =
+* Fixed: FAQ Schema markup showing error if HTML tags are used in the answer area

-= 1.0.44 [Jun 12, 2020] =
+= 1.0.57 [Feb 3, 2021] =
-* Added: [NEW!]
-Added [Social share buttons](https://i.rankmath.com/5YCVsq) in the Gutenberg publish flow, now you will see the share buttons after publishing the post
-* Added: Title attribute for the sidebar tabs for better usability
-* Added: Full compatibility with the WPML plugin [WPML String Translation Plugin is required]
-* Added: Some missing strings in the translation file
-* Improved: The variable [Product Schema](https://rankmath.com/kb/rich-snippets/#product) output by replacing `Offer` with `AggregateOffer`
-* Improved: Made the registration step simpler to understand as to why a [FREE account](https://rankmath.com/#signup) is needed and the benefits
+* **Improved: The overall [Schema](https://rankmath.com/blog/schema-markup/) output and generation to a great level after consulting top Schema consultants**
+* Added: Undo and Redo now works like a charm inside the [Schema Generator](https://www.youtube.com/watch?v=4DapQQd6ceE) popup
+* Added: Added an option to [send an email when an update](https://rankmath.com/kb/version-control/#update-notification-email) is available for the Rank Math SEO plugin
+* Added: A way to help the users to easily leave a review, with a dismissible notice
+* Improved: The overall speed and security of the plugin
+* Improved: Sitelinks search box [Schema](https://rankmath.com/kb/rich-snippets/) now prints the data only on the homepage as recommended by Google
+* Improved: [WooCommerce Product Schema](https://rankmath.com/blog/woocommerce-seo/) now prints `mainEntityofPage` property in the Schema markup
+* Improved: The [auto-update](https://rankmath.com/kb/version-control/#auto-update) will not be disabled when installing the latest version using the [Rollback feature](https://rankmath.com/kb/version-control/#a-how-to-rollback-rank-math-to-a-previous-version)
+* Improved: The [Bing Indexing API](https://rankmath.com/blog/bing-indexing-api/) notices won't be showing up several times anymore
-* Improved: The [new UI's](https://www.facebook.com/RankMath/videos/237502667553008/) checkbox styling was getting applied in the Classic Editor's sidebar
+* Improved: The [primary category](https://rankmath.com/kb/titles-and-meta/#primary-taxonomy) UI was showing in the Classic Editor, even if the option was disabled
-* Improved: We've tinkered with the internal workings and polished some rough edges.
-The plugin is now **better & secure** than it was
-* Removed: The [usage tracking](https://rankmath.com/usage-tracking/) option is not needed as the data received was not stored on the servers or utilized
-* Removed: Unused JS files
+* Improved: Styling in the [top admin bar](https://rankmath.com/kb/quick-actions/) is improved for the dropdown's options
+* Removed: `None` option from the product's availability dropdown
-* Fixed: Option to set custom data in the [Twitter's social tab](https://rankmath.com/kb/meta-box-social-tab/#twitter-options) was not working in the Classic Editor
+* Fixed: `%term_description%` was not working in the preview area of the taxonomy pages (categories & tags).
+Nothing was impacted on the frontend to the search engines
-* Fixed: [Open links in a new tab](https://rankmath.com/kb/how-to-setup/#open-external-links-new-tab-window) and [nofollow](https://rankmath.com/kb/how-to-setup/#nofollow-external-links) options were not working if the [Image SEO](https://rankmath.com/kb/general-settings/#add-missing-alt-attributes) module was deactivated
-* Fixed: The [strip category base](https://rankmath.com/kb/general-settings/#strip-category-base) option was not getting [imported from Yoast](https://rankmath.com/kb/how-to-setup/#step-1-import-data-from-other-plugins)
-* Fixed: The option to select multiple Employment Types in the [JobPosting Schema](https://rankmath.com/kb/rich-snippets/#job-posting) was not working in the Gutenberg
+* Fixed: On multisite, the Rank Math [SEO tab in the Elementor plugin](https://rankmath.com/blog/elementor-seo/) was not showing unless the plugin was activated network-wide
-* Fixed: [Sitemap](https://rankmath.com/kb/fix-sitemap-issues/) was not working when a custom permalink structure with `index.php` was used before the `%postname%` variable
-* Fixed: Content analysis not working on the taxonomy pages when quotes were used in the title
-* Fixed: A redirection conflict with BuddyPress when the [Redirect 404 to Homepage](https://rankmath.com/kb/general-settings/#fallback-behaviour) option was enabled in the [General Settings](https://rankmath.com/kb/general-settings/)
+* Fixed: A PHP warning with the Bing Instant Indexing module
-* Fixed: The Gutenberg editor was incorrectly displaying the [Icon Overlay](https://rankmath.com/kb/meta-box-social-tab/#add-icon-overlay-to-thumbnails) in the [Social preview](https://rankmath.com/kb/meta-box-social-tab/#checking-the-facebook-preview) when the overlay option value was set to off.
-This was not affecting the frontend output
-* Fixed: [Redirections](https://rankmath.com/kb/setting-up-redirections/) were not working from the advanced tab of the category/term edit page
+* Fixed: Several small issues and improve the overall code of the plugin
-* Fixed: The URL preview in the Classic Editor was incorrect for languages like Arabic but the output, for the search engines, was correct
-* Fixed: An issue with the Members plugin where the general settings were not accessible when creating a new role using that plugin

 Full changelog can be found here - **[Rank Math SEO changelog](https://rankmath.com/changelog/?utm_source=LP&utm_campaign=WP)**